Code-Institute-Submissions/Help-All-Milestone-Project/README.md

 - The colours and and illustrations  were chosen with the purpose of bringing lightness  encouraging people to be part of this, helping people and also trusting the project’s  idea.

-- To developer the first sketch of this project was used the wireframe "Balsamiq.cloud" where it still hosted ( https://balsamiq.cloud/suhbz5n/pour9lw ).
+- To developer the first sketch of this project was used the wireframe [Balsamiq.cloud](https://balsamiq.cloud/suhbz5n/pour9lw) where it still hosted .
 ---------------------------------------------------------------------------------------
 ## Features:
 Information and Contribution